 Professionals also cite lower pest tolerance levels (17 percent) and greater numbers of exotic ant species (14 percent) like white footed ants, ghost ants and Caribbean/Rasberry crazy ants as reasons for the increased ant pressure.

+Other Findings.
 It’s not just homeowners who are utilizing pest management professionals to help control their ants.
 Eighty-eight percent of pest management professionals report encountering ants in office buildings, 83 percent report ants in restaurants, 82 percent in apartments and 80 percent in single family homes.
 On the interior of these structures, ants were most commonly found in kitchens (96 percent) and bathrooms (89 percent).
 This is not surprising as both of these sites have readily accessible moisture sources, which the most commonly reported ants (carpenter and odorous house ants) both prefer.

 Based on the survey results, 90 percent of pest management professionals believe that implementing the basic tenets of IPM, including monitoring, sanitation, exclusion and population reduction is an effective approach to controlling ants.
 Fifty-seven percent report making sanitation recommendations to their customers about cleaning up food and water sources on the property and eliminating vegetation in contact with the structure to help reduce ant populations.